 - R. sambucifolia

-The leaves vary quite a bit in shape -- not only from species to species, but even on the very same Rodgersia pinnata plant.
-The leaves are large, as are those of a better-known member of the saxifrage family: Bergenia.
+The leaves vary quite a bit in shape, not only from species to species but even on the very same Rodgersia pinnata plant.
+The leaves are big, as are those of a better-known member of the saxifrage family: Bergenia.
 Starting out with tinges of bronze on them in spring, they become fully green in summer, before morphing to a reddish-bronze color in fall.
 Their margins are deeply serrated.
 They provide "texture" in two different senses of that word:

 - In the colloquial sense, veining on the foliage offers a rough texture that you can feel with your hands.

 - In the landscape design sense, the big leaves offer a coarse texture, with which you can create a contrast by planting them next to smaller-leaved plants.

 Leaf shape may not be very consistent, but that does not stop gardeners from consistently lauding the foliage of this big-leaved plant as "bold" and "architectural."
 Although it refers to a different species, the name, R. aesculifolia encapsulates the appearance of the leaves of Rodgersia pinnata Elegans quite well.

 You see, aesculifolia means "having leaves like the horsechestnut tree, and the foliage of Elegans very much reminds you of horsechestnut leaves.

 The plant attains a height of 3 to 4 feet (counting the flower spike when it's in bloom), with a spread slightly less than that.

 Where the Plant Grows Best